 Want an example?
 Okay.
-This old (yet forever-relevant) video from Leigh Peele should do:
+This video from Sohee Lee should do:

 And this is only showing you the difference between weighing foods on a scale vs using measuring cups/spoons.
 Now imagine how much the degree of potential screw-up difference would be if you remove the measuring cups/spoons and just “eyeball” it?
 Or take your best guess?
 Or estimate?
 Or just try to use “better judgement” and make “smarter decisions” or countless other less-strict dietary approaches?